asrita14/Embedded-Sentry/README.md

 ### How to Use:

-- Compile and upload code to the board.
+- Compile and upload code to the board
 - Click on the "Record" button to record a password gesture key.
 - Wait until "**Recording...**" appears at the bottom of the screen.
 - Perform the gesture to input the key within **5** seconds.